THOMio2565/Slowrun/README.md

 - Install the dependencies with `pip install -r requirements.txt`

-- Finally, to run the website, type `flask run`
+- Finally, to run the website, type `flask --app slowrun run`